moloewe-leuphana/moloewe-leuphana.github.io/docs/02-user-interface.md

-# Front-End
+# User Interface

-The *front-end* of MoLöwe refers to all the pages that you see when you visit MoLöwe on your web browser ([**link**](https://moloewe.leuphana.de/login)).
+The *user interface* of MoLöwe refers to all the pages that you see when you visit MoLöwe on your web browser ([**link**](https://moloewe.leuphana.de/login)).

+Here you can:
-The front-end allows users to access, create, and edit projects.
-Further, provided that a user has project edit rights, the front-end also allows to upload new MoLöwe notebooks, upload files, and set up slides and screens.
+- access, create, and edit projects
+- upload new notebooks, upload files, and set up slides and screens (provided you have project edit rights)
-Finally, if a user has presentation access rights, the front-end also allows users to start or view interactive presentations from different projects.
+- start or view interactive presentations from different projects (provided you have presentation access rights)

 Users are assigned the required access rights by the administrator of MoLöwe.

-The pages that constitute the front-end are described in this section.
+The pages that constitute the user interface are described in this section.

 ## **1 Login Page**

-Login page is where you log in to the MoLöwe system via your web browser.
+Login page is where you log in to the MoLöwe software via your web browser.

 ![](/img/doc/01_login_page.png)